Skip to main content

 Take recent games like Pittsburgh-Minnesota, Miami-Baltimore, Colorado-Cincinnati, and Mets-Royals.
 All featured inflated totals that smart bettors recognized as opportunities to go under, not over.

 This doesn't mean you should blindly bet under on every high total game.
-The key is selectivity.
+It's about being selective.
 The real edge comes from understanding when overs still have value, especially in the 7.5 to 8.5 range.

 Teams like the Mets, Cubs, and Blue Jays have consistently exceeded team totals of 4.5 runs, making them prime candidates for targeted over bets.
 The difference is context: these aren't blind plays but calculated spots where specific team offensive strengths align with opposing pitching vulnerabilities.

 In July 2025, the Red Sox stand out as a perfect example.
 They've demonstrated consistent offensive production that frequently surpasses their team total of 4.5 runs.
-But timing is everything here.
+But timing matters.
 Finding bets early before public money drives up the line is essential for maximum value.

-Bettors looking for at hitting the over for MLB run total lines aren't playing every game.
+Bettors who actually hit overs on MLB run total lines aren't playing every game.
 They're selectively targeting specific teams in specific contexts while avoiding the inflated 9+ totals that other lose money on.

-Summer betting brings another critical factor: since 2022, majority bettors (those backing the most popular picks) have seen a consistent -12.5% ROI in months like July.
+Summer betting brings another factor worth watching: since 2022, majority bettors (those backing the most popular picks) have seen a consistent -12.5% ROI in months like July.
 This creates additional value for disciplined, contrarian plays.

 This pattern suggests taking a disciplined approach during peak baseball season, when casual money floods the market and creates inefficiencies like the over/under discrepancy we're discussing.